What are quotes?

 After visiting the property and evaluating the work needed:- Open the scheduled assessment appointment

-- Click Complete Appointment
+- Click Complete Assessment

 Quick quote creation shortcuts